 Squash and Cucumber Are Not Related

-Now, while a squash and a cucumber cannot cross pollinate, a squash and a squash can.
-A butternut could very well cross pollinate with a zucchini or a hubbard squash could cross pollinate with an acorn squash.
+Now, while a squash and a cucumber cannot cross pollinate, plants of the same species can.
+A hubbard squash could cross pollinate with an acorn squash, because both are of the species Cucurbita maxima.
+The same holds true for pumpkins and zucchini, both of which belong to the species Cucurbita pepo.
 This is more along the lines of a Labrador and a Golden Retriever cross breeding.
-Very possible because while the plant’s fruit may look different, they come from the same species.
+Very possible because while the plant's fruit may look different, they come from the same species.

 Which brings us to the next fallacy of the wives tale.
 This is that the cross breeding will affect the fruit that grows in the current year.
 This is not true.
 If two plants cross pollinate, you won't know it unless you try to grow the seeds from the affected plant.